 This fun project will teach your child how to make his own percussion instrument.
 Maracas are most commonly found in Caribbean, Puerto Rican, and Latin American folk music, and often used to introduce children to music and rhythm because of their simple sounds and easy-to-use design.

-- Have your child fill one cup with the dried beans.
-Have him hold the second cup top-down on top of the other, so the open ends of the cups are touching.
+Have your child fill one cup with the dried beans.
+Have him hold the second cup top-down on top of the first, so the open ends of the cups are touching.
 Tape around the edges of both cups so the beans cannot escape!

-- Use the tempera paints to create vivid patterns all around the aluminum foil.
-Bright colors such as red, orange, yellow, green and blue are popular in the folk art of the countries the maracas are commonly used in.
+Use the tempera paints to create vivid patterns all around the aluminum foil.
+Bright colors such as red, orange, yellow, green and blue are popular in the folk art of the countries where maracas are popular.
 Make sure to let some of the aluminum foil to come through so it adds a bit of sparkle to the instrument.

 Now it’s time to shake your maracas!
 Put on your dancing shoes and make some music!

 Ellen Dean has worked as an art educator in Thailand since 2005, working with both children and adults.
 She has also been a professional artist working in painting, sculpture and photography since 1996.